Verse 9: Nebulous

 but my book won the Nebula award.

 First, let me make it clear that none of my books has ever won a Nebula award.
-I did have the first Star Wars novel I worked on hit the New York Times and Publishers Weekly bestseller lists, my debut novel was nominated as a Locus Best First Novel, and several of my stories have been finalists for various awards, including the Nebula.
+I did have a Star Wars novel I worked with the amazing Michael Reaves “above the fold” on the New York Times and Publishers Weekly bestseller lists, my debut novel was nominated as a Locus Best First Novel, and several of my stories have been finalists for various awards, including the Nebula.
 But I have never won such an award. (sigh)

 However, I have friends and colleagues whose novels have won the Nebula and, as the verse says, it’s no guarantee that your book will always have a place in bookstores.

 Why?
 Because of the way bookstores work.
-Let’s say Hot New Author’s debut novel comes out and the big chain bookstores purchase five copies for each store.
-The book is on the Nebula ballot because H.N.
-Author’s book is read by his fellow members of the Science Fiction and Fantasy Writers of America and loved to pieces.
+Let’s say Hot New Author’s debut novel (Hot New Novel) comes out and the big chain bookstores purchase five copies for each store.
+The book is on the Nebula ballot because Hot New Novel is read by Hot New Author’s fellow SFWA members (Science Fiction and Fantasy Writers of America) who loved it to pieces.
 The first three chapters of the book goes into freebie swag bags at conventions.
 Fans like it.
 The publisher notes in ads that it is a Nebula nominee.

 Do the bookstores order more?
 Nope.
 They have five copies.

 H.N.
 Author’s book wins the Neb and the publisher uses this in their ads.
 The average reader may not have a clue what the Nebula Award is, but real SF fans do, so it sells more books.

 The five copies of the book disappear from the shelves.
 Some people—say even hundreds of them—special order the book.
 Some buy on Amazon, of course.

 Back to the bookstores—which, Amazon notwithstanding, are still driving the publishing industry.
 They order more copies.
 They order three.